jfernandez/mdserve/README.md

 *mdserve running with the Catppuccin Macchiato theme - notice the warm, cozy colors and excellent readability*

 ![mdserve with Catppuccin Macchiato theme](mdserve-catppuccin-macchiato.png)

+## Documentation

+For detailed information about mdserve's internal architecture, design decisions, and how it works under the hood, see [Architecture Documentation](docs/architecture.md).

 ## Development